Tensor Q-Rank: New Data Dependent Definition of Tensor Rank: Experiments

 \subsubsection{Influence of r in $\mathbf{Q} \in\mathbb{R}^{n_3\times r}$}

-Remarks~\ref{Remark_1},~\ref{Remark_1_2} and~\ref{Remark_2} imply that $r$ denotes the apriori assumption of the subspace dimension of the ground-truth.
-It means that the dimension of the frontal slice subspace of the true tensor $\mathcal{T}$~(also as the column subspace of mode-$3$ unfolding matrix $\mathbf{T}_{(3)}$) is no more than $r$.
-Figure~\ref{Influence_of_r} illustrates the relations among running times, different $r$, and the singular values of $\mathbf{T}_{(3)}$.
-We project the solution $\mathcal{X}_k$~(in Eq.~(\ref{Update_X})) onto the subspace of $\mathbf{Q}_k$, which means $\hat{\mathcal{X}_k} := \mathcal{X}_k\times_3(\mathbf{Q}_k\mathbf{Q}_k^\top)$.
+Remarks~\ref{Remark_1} and~\ref{Remark_2} imply that $r$ of $\mathbf{Q}\in\mathbb{R}^{n_3\times r}$ in VMTQN denotes the apriori assumption of the subspace dimension of the ground-truth.
+It means that the dimensions of the frontal slice subspace of the true tensor $\mathcal{T}$~(also as the column subspace of mode-$3$ unfolding matrix $\mathbf{T}_{(3)}$) are no more than $r$.